Southern California Water Committee Announces New Leadership, Rich Atwater Retirement

 Board Elects Riverside County Supervisor Marion Ashley as Chair, Charles Wilson as Executive Director

-Los Angeles, CA - The Southern California Water Committee (SCWC) announced today that Rich Atwater will be retiring as the organization’s executive director in April of this year after 5 years of dedicated service.
+Los Angeles, CA - The Southern California Water Coalition (SCWC) announced today that Rich Atwater will be retiring as the organization’s executive director in April of this year after 5 years of dedicated service.
 In addition, SCWC announced that Charles Wilson, formerly with Southern California Edison and immediate past-chair of SCWC, has been selected by the Board of Trustees to serve as the organization’s new executive director, following Atwater’s retirement on April 1, 2016.

 SCWC Vice Chairman and Supervisor for Riverside County’s Fifth District Marion Ashley will take on a new role as the organization’s Chairman.